Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 ~~~~
 For Java, most people use Junit as the test engine.
 With it, you'll save
 many lines of code by allowing Junit to manage the execution of your tests.
-Some development environments like Eclipse have direct support for JUnit via plug-ins which make it even easier.
+Some development environments like Eclipse have direct support for JUnit via plug-ins which makes it even easier.
 Teaching JUnit is beyond the scope of this document however materials may be found online and there are publications
 available.
 If you are already a "java-shop" chances are your developers will already have experience with JUnit.